 On September 18, 1879, 317 Dartmouth was acquired from Henry Gardner by Helen (Beal) Little, the wife of John Mason Little.
 They previously had lived at 122 Marlborough.
 They also maintained a home on Little’s Point in Swampscott.

-John Mason Little was a wholesale dry goods merchant in his father’s firm.
-After the death of his father, James Lovell Little, in June of 1889, he served as trustee for the family estate (held in the Pelham Trust) and, in 1917, constructed the Little Building at the corner of Boylston and Tremont, a 12-story office building on the site of the Hotel Pelham.
+John Mason Little was a wholesale dry goods merchant in the firm founded by his father, James Lovell Little of 2 Commonwealth.
+After his father’s death in June of 1889, he served as trustee for the family estate (held in the Pelham Trust).
+Among the trust’s properties was the Hotel Pelham on the southwest corner of Tremont and Boylston, and in 1917, it razed the building and constructed the 12-story Little Building in its place.

 In mid-1886, 317 Dartmouth was briefly the home of dry goods commission merchant Eugene Battelle and his wife, Susan Parkman (Munro) Battelle.
-They had lived at 134 Marlborough during the 1885-1886 winter season.
-They may have lived with the Littles, who also were listed at 317 Dartmouth in the 1886 City Directory.
+They had lived at 134 Marlborough during the 1885-1886 winter season, and probably leased all or part 317 Dartmouth after the Littles moved to their Swampscott home for the summer (Eugene Battelle was listed in the 1886 City Directory at 137 Marlborough).
 The Battelles had moved to 257 Marlborough by the 1886-1887 winter season.

 During the 1889-1890 winter season, 317 Dartmouth was the home of merchant George Dudley Howe and his wife Alice Lloyd (Greenwood) Howe.
-They also maintained a home, The Cliffs, in Manchester.
+They also maintained a home, The Cliffs, in Manchester, Massachusetts.
+During the next three seasons, they were traveling in Europe; during the 1893-1894 season, they lived at the Hotel Agassiz at 191 Commonwealth.

 They continued to live at 317 Dartmouth in 1895, but during the 1894-1896 winter season were living elsewhere, and it was the home of attorney William Vail Kellen and his wife Ella Frances (Sturtevant) Kellen.
 They previously had lived at 7 Alveston and also maintained a home in Marion.
 They continued to live at 317 Dartmouth (and in Marion) during the 1896-1897 season, but moved soon thereafter to 40 Hereford, and 317 Dartmouth was once again the Littles’ home.